Adventure of a Digger review

 Adventure of a Digger Review

-Adventure of a Digger is an app designed by D1ONE.
+Adventure of a Digger is an application by D1ONE.
 Adventure of a Digger was first published on .
-It is available on the following platforms: Steam.
+It is currently available on the following platforms: Steam.

 The player must collect all the gold in a level while avoiding guards who try to catch the player.
 After collecting all the gold, the player must touch the top of the screen to reach the next level.